-A lymphoma is a tumour caused by the uncontrolled growth of the lymph cells (a type of white blood cell).
-Lymph cells help the body fight infection.
+A lymphoma is a tumour caused by the uncontrolled growth of the lymph cells.
+These are a type of white blood cell that help the body fight infection.

-It could form as a tumour that presses on the brain or spinal cord from outside or, less commonly, as a mass or spread within the meninges (the membranes covering the brain).
-These lymphomas are called a primary cerebral lymphoma or a primary CNS lymphoma.
+It could form as a tumour that presses on the brain or spinal cord from outside.
+Or, less commonly, it could form as a tumour within the meninges (the membranes covering the brain).
+If it forms in the meninges, it could be called a primary cerebral lymphoma or a primary CNS lymphoma.

 CNS lymphomas represent just under 5% of brain and spinal cord tumours.